lenskit/lkpy/docs/data.rst

 .. versionchanged:: 2024.1
     The new :class:`Dataset` class replaces the Pandas data frames that were passed to algorithms in the past.
-It also subsumes the old support for producing sparse matrices from rating rames.
+It also subsumes the old support for producing sparse matrices from rating frames.

 .. _data-model: